 Tonight, I very well may have been coerced inside by morbid pity, but I can plead hunger as a more rational excuse for my presence in this mausoleum.
 Quite possibly my guiltiest of culinary pleasures is crappy mall/airport Chinese food.
 You know, where you get to pick two flash-fried entrees, overloaded to the point of sogginess with "sauce" that probably oozed out of a cardboard carton, all physics-defyingly stuffed into a plastic container along with some microwaved rice?
-I will never turn it down.
+I am constitutionally incapable of turning it down.

 So imagine my dismay to not only find the food court darkened, with a lone custodian performing the tedious task of overturning chairs and balancing them on tabletops one by one, cutting a tragically Rigbian figure given the likelihood of how few of those chairs were actually utilized throughout the day, but to also see that the crappy Chinese joint flat-out doesn't appear to exist any longer.
 A miserable-looking sub shop and grimy pizza counter are the only options remaining even when the lights are on.